bbauska/Coursera-Bootstrap/readme.md

 Modals give you the most extensive support for displaying content in a wide variety of ways.

-As an example, let\'s go to our webpage that we have been working on.
+As an example, let&apos;s go to our webpage that we have been working on.

 You see that when we hover our mouse pointer onto this button.